fhildeb/ma-software-architecture/README.md

 VueJS-powered survey management application offering an interactive platform for users to engage with various surveys.

+The app is split into 3 parts:

+- `docker-setup`: Starts off by setup up the plain backend infrastructure with MongoDB on Docker and building it using Docker Compose.
+- `restful-survey`: Connects the Docker backend to a custom REST API running on NodeJS while handling authentication, database setups, and enabling various Postman API calls.
+- `vue-platform`: The final part not only integrates the REST API into an Graphical User Interface using VueJS, but also automates the build completely using Dockerfiles in subdirectories.
+The whole setup and connection is done using communication across containers, allowing for an easy integration without the need to manually and separately maintaining software instances.

 #### Features

 - Browse a comprehensive list of available surveys, presented in a visually appealing and easily navigable format.